MPs call on feds to bring back bill criminalizing coercive behaviour in relationships

 *Your next subscription payment will increase by $1.00 and you will be charged $16.99 plus GST for four weeks.
 After four weeks, your payment will increase to $23.99 plus GST every four weeks.

-OTTAWA – MPs on the House of Commons status of women committee called on the government Tuesday to criminalize coercive behaviour in intimate relationships.
+OTTAWA – MPs on the House of Commons status of women committee called on the federal government Tuesday to criminalize coercive behaviour in intimate relationships.

 “We know that coercive control is often part of intimate partner violence, and not always well-recognized by the public, the police and the courts,” said Conservative MP Marilyn Gladu.